This article originally appeared on VICE Canada.

-The first Kenyan film to premier at the Cannes film festival and which was simultaneously banned in its home country for “its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law," is one that dares to highlight a relationship between two women in a country where such an “offence” is punishable by almost 15 years in jail.
-Irrespective of the harsh environment in the film and in reality, the two leads Kena and Ziki fall in love in a candy-coloured haze where all the scenes are captured via a pastel lens.
-For black queer African women this film centered the tenuous reality of their daily lives while also showcasing their existence and making it known that, “we see you.”
+The first Kenyan film to premiere at the Cannes film festival that was simultaneously banned in its home country for “its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law," is one that dares to highlight a relationship between two women in a country where such an “offense” is punishable by almost 15 years in jail.
+Irrespective of the harsh environment in the film and in reality, the two leads Kena and Ziki fall in love in a candy-colored haze where all the scenes are captured via a pastel lens.
+For black queer African women, this film centered the tenuous reality of their daily lives while also showcasing their existence and making it known that, “we see you.”

 The biographical television movie of Blues legend Bessie Smith starring Queen Latifah touched on quite a few things that affected the trajectory of Bessie’s career.
-From colourism and American anti-blackness, to depression and alcoholism.
-Bessie’s relationship with Lucille (portrayed by Tika Sumpter) is one of the healthiest relationship’s Bessie’s has throughout the film with Lucille being a composition of the different women loved by the real Smith who was openly and proudly queer.
-In a film and music industry that has always failed to honour and adequately pay homage to black arts pioneers in genres that have now been usurped by whiteness, the story of Bessie is a welcome change.
+From colorism and American anti-blackness to depression and alcoholism.
+Bessie’s relationship with Lucille (portrayed by Tika Sumpter) is one of the healthiest relationships Bessie has throughout the film with Lucille being a composition of the different women loved by the real Smith who was openly and proudly queer.
+In a film and music industry that has always failed to honor and adequately pay homage to black arts pioneers in genres that have now been usurped by whiteness, the story of Bessie is a welcome change.

 Premiering at the Sundance film festival almost seven years ago, Pariah showed a nightmare so many queer women dread.
 Falling in love with a woman who is unable to embrace her queerness and chooses to either keep the relationship a secret or deny its validity.
 It was heartbreaking seeing Pariah make her peace with what was her first rejection, the second being that of her mother.
 As Pariah struggled with what these losses meant for her, it was gratifying seeing her at the film’s end fully accepting who she was and slowly starting to fall in love with all the parts of herself.

-The popular web series has carved a niche for itself on the web by portraying heavy handed issues like infidelity and money woes with a wit and humour that has drawn over a million views to the series.
-Now in its fourth season it continues to draw people while staying true to its core audience of queer black women.
+The popular web series has carved a niche for itself on the web by portraying heavy-handed issues like infidelity and money woes with a wit and humor that has drawn over a million views to the series.
+Now in its fourth season, it continues to draw people while staying true to its core audience of queer black women.

 Janelle Monae’s critically lauded emotion picture was one of the biggest music events of this year.
-Coming almost eight years after The ArchAndroid, Dirty Computer weaves sci-fi into the life of Zen, Che and Jane 57821 as they navigate through a totalitarian regime whose government erases the parts of people deemed defective and ultimately “dirty.”
-The emotion picture/album is over 45 minutes of black queer magic with the fashion, hairstyles, colours, and beats a killer celebration of black queer resistance in an anti-black, queerphobic world.
+Coming almost eight years after The ArchAndroid, Dirty Computer weaves sci-fi into the life of Zen, Che, and Jane 57821 as they navigate through a totalitarian regime whose government erases the parts of people deemed defective and ultimately “dirty.”
+The emotion picture/album is over 45 minutes of black queer magic with the fashion, hairstyles, colors, and beats that serve as a killer celebration of black queer resistance in an anti-black, queerphobic world.